aehsaei/PromptCraft/README.md

 #### Into this Summary:

 TiO2/ZnO and La-doped ZnO nanocomposites were synthesized and used for the detection and degradation of Malachite Green.
-The nanocomposites showed high sensitivity for sensing and almost complete degradation of MG in 40 minutes using a photocatalytic method.
-This could impact human life by providing a more efficient and effective way to detect and remove harmful pollutants from the environment.
+The nanocomposites showed high sensitivity for sensing and almost complete degradation of MG in 40 minutes using a photocatalytic method. <ins>This could impact human life by providing a more efficient and effective way to detect and remove harmful pollutants from the environment.</ins>

 ## Getting Started